About CPAC

 Laura Knapp, Transition Coordinator, has five wonderful children, some with attentional and emotional health needs.
 Her youngest child had complex medical, physical, and cognitive disabilities.
 Laura has officially worked with CPAC since 2017, although she has worked with CPAC on special projects or events in the past.
 She has served on several stakeholder groups at the state level.
 Focus of her work is providing support and training to parents, this is important because it is difficult to navigate the special education system and build effective communication.
 Laura' s area of interest includes transition, medically complex students, and those with mental (emotional) health needs.

-Jennifer Lussier, Leadership Development Programs Coordinator, is the parent of two teenagers and has been a CPAC Parent Consultant since 2016, providing technical assistance, support and training to families of children and youth with disabilities.
+Jennifer Lussier, Partnership Programs Manager, is the parent of two teenagers and has been a CPAC Parent Consultant since 2016, providing technical assistance, support and training to families of children and youth with disabilities.
 Jennifer's work centers around family-school partnerships, leadership development and family engagement.
 She coordinates CPAC's Special Education Advisory Council (SEAC) Program and Parent Leaders Roundtable, and collaborates with CPAC's Bilingual team on the Spanish Parent Leaders Roundtable and the CT Language Access and Equity Strategic Workgroup.
 Jennifer is on a team of facilitators for the Planning and Placement Team Leadership Institute (PPTLI).
 She serves on several state groups, including the Commissioner's Roundtable for Parent and Community Engagement, the CT State Advisory Council for Special Education, CT Special Education Task Force, Suspension and Expulsion Workgroup, Restraint Prevention Workgroup, and the Statewide Social Emotional Learning and School Climate Collaborative.
 On the national level, Jennifer leads the State Advisory Panel (SAP) and State Interagency Coordinating Council (SICC) Workgroup.

 Goviana Morales, Bilingual Parent Consultant, is the parent of five children; two with disabilities.
 Goviana is a Next Steps graduate, COPAA graduate, and LEND graduate.
 She recently received a degree as a disability specialist with a focus on speech and language pathology assistant.
 Goviana offers bilingual (Spanish) services, and her areas of interest include language access, transition to adult life, and family engagement.
 She loves to read and craft.